thedreaus100/simpledb/README.md

 **Description**

 SimpleDB is as its name suggests a simple database.
-Its implemented using an LSM strategy, meaning that SimpleDB writes and retrieves keys from in-memory (memtable) then periodically dumps this data to disk once it gets past a certain threshold.
+Its implemented using a LSM strategy, meaning that SimpleDB writes and retrieves keys from in-memory (memtable) then periodically dumps this data to disk once it gets past a certain threshold.